Legal Service Area

 Reciprocal Borrowing Agreements

 Residents from several nearby communities have the ability to borrow materials from the Otsego District Library.
 Otsego has reciprocal borrowing contracts with the Allegan Public Library, Kalamazoo Public Library, Martin Public Library, Parchment Community Library, Plainwell’s Ransom District Library, and the Van Buren District Library.
 Residents from those areas must receive a card from their home library.
 The application process is the same as for those residents in the legal service area.
-Library staff will contact the applicant’s home library to inquire whether the applicant is in good standing or not.
+Library staff will contact the applicant’s home library to inquire whether the applicant is in good standing or not before issuing them the Otsego District Public Library Card.

 Renewal of Materials

-As a special service to library patrons, a reserve may be placed on eligible library materials by telephone, email, Internet or in person.
-There is no limit to the number of items that a patron may have on reserve.
+As a special service to library patrons, a reserve (hold) may be placed on eligible library materials by telephone, email, Internet or in person.
+There is a limit of 25 items that a patron may have on reserve.
 The patron will be notified when the reserve becomes available and must be picked up within six days.
 A reserved item may only be checked out on the card for which the original reserve was made.

 Refund or Found Items – A patron who pays for a lost item may have the cost of the item refunded if the item is returned within 30 days and is in good condition.
 The proof of payment (receipt) must accompany the material.